psychok7/django-yadpt-starter/README.md

 	- `ENVIRONMENT` must be either `production`, `staging` or `dev` _(SSL certificates are only created for staging and production)_
 	- `PROJECT_NAME` is the name you wish to give your project.
 Bear in mind that this name will be used throughout the Docker environment (volumes, containers, networks, etc.)

-3. Add your beautifully crafted code and then start Docker Containers
+3. Add your beautifully crafted code and then start the `Docker Containers`

 		cd PROJECT_NAME
 		docker-compose build